Rosemary Roasted Potatoes – Crispy and Delicious!

 Fragrant, flavorful rosemary roasted potatoes are the perfect side dish for nearly any meal.
 They’re great at breakfast too!

-Last week, I retested the recipe for my candy cane kiss cookies because I had some comments that the dough didn’t come together well or that they spread too much.
+Last week, I retested the recipe for my candy cane kiss cookies because I had some comments that the dough didn’t come together well or that they spread too much in the oven.

-Spoiler alert: The cookie recipe works out great the way it is written!
-I’m always so bummed when you guys comment and say that my recipes don’t work for some reason or another (thankfully it doesn’t happen often), but the truth of the matter is that even though I encourage you to change and tweak my savory recipes…baking is a different beast.
-If you stray too much from the recipe, results could be…less than stellar.
+I’m happy to say that the cookie recipe works out great the way it is written!
+I’m always so bummed when you guys comment and say that my recipes don’t work for some reason or another.
+Thankfully it doesn’t happen often.
+While most recipes can be tweaked to your heart’s content, baking is a little different.
+If you stray too much from the recipe, results could be less than stellar.

-I need to have healthy food in my fridge and freezer, and not cookies.
+Obviously, I need to have healthy food in my fridge and freezer and not cookies.
 Stuff like these delish potatoes!

 I make roasted potatoes nearly once a week and these rosemary ones might just be my new favorites.
 There’s something about rosemary and potatoes that is just so perfect.